prathekshaanupaman2819-ai/d2c_churn_part1/README.md

 This repository contains the data audit and exploratory data analysis (EDA) for the D2C customer churn capstone project.

 ## Project Contents
-* `eda_analysis.ipynb`: The google colab containing the full analysis and visualizations.
+* `eda_analysis.ipynb`: The jupyter notebook containing the full analysis and visualizations.
 * `requirements.txt`: The list of libraries required to run this project.

 ## How to Run